-IHI has a 55% equity participation in Libya Hotel Development and Investment JSC, a company set up in Libya to acquire a derelict building formerly known as the El-Jazeera Hotel and adjoining site in Benghazi, Libya.
+IHI has a 55% equity participation in Libya Hotel Development and Investment JSC, a company set up in Libya that acquired a derelict building formerly known as the El-Jazeera Hotel and adjoining site in Benghazi, Libya.
 Libya Hotel Development and Investment JSC will eventually develop a mixed-use project consisting of a 228-room five-star hotel, 2,000m2 of retail space and 10,000m2 of office space.
 Whilst the necessary planning permits for the project were issued by the Benghazi planning authorities and demolition works commenced in January 2014, in light of the prevailing situation in Libya all works on this development have been put on hold, and current plans are due for reconsideration depending on future developments and outlook in Libya.
 It is anticipated that the funding required for the project, once resumed, will be sourced from a combination of equity injected by the shareholders and appropriate bank financing.

-(h) Brussels
+(b) Brussels

-The Grand Hotel Astoria was built in 1910 by a Belgian aristocratic family and at the time it was acquired by its last owners in 2007 it was operated as a 145 room hotel.
-When bought by the hotel's former owners in 2007, it was closed with a view to carrying out an intensive refurbishment.
-However such refurbishment failed to get underway and the asset has laid desolate for the last ten years.
+The Grand Hotel Astoria was built in 1910 by a Belgian aristocratic family and by the time it was acquired by its last owners in 2007 it was being operated as a 145 room hotel.
+Upon its acquisition by the hotel's former owners in 2007, it was closed with a view to carrying out an intensive refurbishment.
+However, such refurbishment failed to get underway and the asset has laid desolate for the last ten years.
 The hotel, once redeveloped, will be renamed the Corinthia Grand Astoria Hotel.
 IHI will handle the redevelopment of the hotel on behalf of NLI, much as it had done on the London project, this time through its newly created development company, CDI.
-CDI has reconfigured the plans currently in place for the hotel, and with the help of GA Design in London (the designers engaged in the London project), reorganised the ground floor flows and uses, as well as reconfigured the bedroom inventory, to ensure that all bedrooms are larger than $30\text{m}^2$ .
-The new key count is set at 121 bedrooms of which 25% will be junior suites.
+CDI has reconfigured the plans currently in place for the hotel, and with the help of GA Design in London (the designers engaged in the London project), reorganized the ground floor flows and uses, as well as reconfigured the bedroom inventory, to ensure that all bedrooms are larger than 30m2.
+The new key count is set at 121 bedrooms of which 25% will be junior suites or suites.
 The hotel has been awarded a building permit to carry out the planned redevelopment.

-The Issuer, on behalf of NLI, has prepared a capital concept cost estimate for the full refurbishment project, which cost is estimated at $\in$ 65 million, inclusive of all costs, fees and contingencies.
-Work is underway to source and secure funding of the $\in$ 65 million for the refurbishment project, and third party brokers have been mandated on the fundraising with targeted investment funds.
-The purchase price of the asset of £10,921,465 ( $\in$ 13.76 million at the applicable exchange rate) was funded through the utilisation of the available credit line on the London hotel operation with the Barclays Bank syndicate.
-An interest free deferred consideration of $\in$ 500,000 is also payable after two years from opening of the hotel.
+The Issuer, on behalf of NLI, has prepared a cost estimate for the full refurbishment project, which cost is estimated at &65m, inclusive of all costs, fees and contingencies.
+Work is underway to source and secure funding of the &65m for the refurbishment project, and the senior executive teams of the Issuer have mandated third party brokers to work on the fundraising with targeted investment funds and conventional banks.
+The purchase price of the asset of £10,921,465 (&13.76m at the applicable exchange rate) was funded through the utilisation of the available credit line on the London hotel operation with the Barclays Bank syndicate.
+An interest free deferred consideration of &500,000 to the former owners is also payable after two years from opening of the hotel.

 The commencement of some clean-out and restoration works has begun in earnest and the aim is to progress to construction by early 2017.
 The Issuer's aim is to complete the reconstruction and fit out of the hotel by early 2019.
-QPM are acting as project managers and work is underway to seek quotations from Belgian and international engineers, M&E designers, cost consultants and interior designers.
+QPM are acting as project managers and work is underway to seek quotations from and engage Belgian and international engineers, M&E designers, cost consultants and interior designers.
 CDI will handle the redevelopment project.